22 March 2010

 Commenting on this year’s lists, Mr Straw said:

 'The large majority of legal aid lawyers work long hours and provide a valuable and vital public service.
-It is entirely proper that these people are paid decent rates.
-However there are a handful at the top of the profession, and
+It is entirely proper that these people are

 sometimes in the middle ranks, where the picture is very different and there is